 Preventing Bathroom Accidents

-The sad fact surrounding it all is that many of these falls that result in injuries or fatalities can be prevented when the right kind of aids are utilized for bathroom safety.
+The sad fact surrounding it all is that many of these falls that result in injuries or fatalities can be prevented when the right kind of bath aids for seniors are utilized for bathroom safety.

 - If you have non-slip mats in your bathtub, there is a good chance that you will not slip and fall while in it